aosabook/500lines/image-filters/image-filters.markdown

 don’t think even if I had had this idea initially, I would have been able to build it straight away on iOS.
 The platform forced me to operate in the RGB color space, and made it hard to extract the pixels from the image (hello, C).
-Memory and waiting was a major risk factor.
+Memory and waiting was a major risk.

 There were exhilarating moments, when it worked for the first time.
-When it first ran on my device… without crashing.
+When it first ran on my device... without crashing.
 When I optimized memory usage by 66% and cut seconds off the runtime.
 And there were large periods of time locked away in a dark room, cursing intermittently.